Another NASA space telescope shuts down in orbit

 - Vote for this initiative and you may as well bow down to your corporate overlords | Danny Westneat

-NASA says it’s coincidental both went “asleep” within a week of one another.
+NASA said it’s coincidental both went “asleep” within a week of one another.
 An astronomer who works on Chandra, Jonathan McDowell of the Harvard-Smithsonian Center for Astrophysics, tweeted Friday that “Chandra decided that if Hubble could have a little vacation, it wanted one, too.”

+Launched by space shuttles in the 1990s, Hubble and Chandra are part of NASA’s Great Observatories series.
+The others are the Compton Gamma Ray Observatory, which was also launched in the 1990s but eventually failed and was destroyed, and the Spitzer Space Telescope, launched in 2003 and still working.
+Each was intended to observe the cosmos in different wavelengths.